 High availability with automated failover.
 In the event of a failure, managed databases with a standby node will automatically switch data handling to the standby node to prevent unplanned downtime.
 Learn more about high availability for managed databases.

 End-to-end security.
-Data is encrypted at the media level while at rest, and with SSL during transit.
+Encrypts data at the media level at rest with LUKS and in transit with SSL.

 Cluster metrics and alerting.
 Cluster metrics visualizations help you monitor the performance of the nodes in a database cluster, like resource usage, to guide capacity planning and optimization.
 Alert policies notify you when a metric rises above or falls below a threshold you set, like high CPU or low memory.